-Variance #1: The circumstances necessitating the variances, including gates in rear-yard fences on through-lots, are not of the applicant's making.
-The site geometry of the parent property's frontage on both on Vista Loop Drive (collector) and Hwy 26 (arterial) constrained the subdivision design.
-Despite meeting the applicable dimensional requirements for the SFR District, Lot 13 has a rear lot line adjacent to Hwy 26 (Exhibit A).
+Variance 2: The circumstances necessitating the variances, including gates in rear-yard fences on through-lots, are not of the applicant's making.
+The site geometry of the parent property's frontage on both SE Vista Loop Drive (collector) and Hwy 26 (arterial) constrained the subdivision design.
+Despite meeting the applicable dimensional requirements for the SFR District, this lot has a rear lot line adjacent to Hwy 26 (Exhibit A).
 For reasons described in Sec.
-17.66.60 above, it is impractical for individual property owners to maintain the steep highway right-of-way area adjacent to their rear-yard fence and instead, the Timber Grove HOA will provide all maintenance between the rear property line and edge of pavement of Hwy 26.
+17.66.60 above, it is impractical for individual property owners to maintain the steep highway right-of-way area adjacent to their rear yard fence and instead, the Timber Grove HOA will provide all maintenance between the rear property line and edge of pavement of Hwy 26.
 Additionally, two pedestrian paths and access points will provide access from the interior of the subdivision to the sidewalk along Hwy 26.
-For these reasons, the need for individual gates in rear-yard fences is negated and a variance to the standard is required.
+For these reasons, the need for individual gates in rear-yard fences is negated and a variance to the standard is appropriate while still ensuring compliance with other applicable regulations.